 In the Army National Guard, Steve served in a variety of command and staff assignments, including command of 2nd Battalion, 153rd Infantry, 39th Separate Infantry Brigade.
 Following the tragic events of 9-11, Steve's battalion was mobilized for duty with the Multi-National Force and Observers (MFO), Sinai, Egypt in 2002.
 It marked the first time in the history of the 39th Brigade that a battalion was deployed overseas.
 It was also the first time in the MFO history the US Battalion mission was conducted by a pure National Guard unit.
 Steve’s task force received praise from the highest levels of civil and military leadership around the world and is credited with convincing Army leadership of the capabilities and readiness of the Army Guard.

 Steve retired with over thirty years of service from the Arkansas Army National Guard October 31, 2009, at the rank of Colonel.
 His decorations include the Legion of Merit, the Meritorious Service Medal with oak leaf cluster, the Army Commendation Medal, Army Achievement Medal, and the Global War on Terror Expeditionary and Service Medals, and the Arkansas Distinguished Service Medal.
 Steve was inducted into the Arkansas Officer Candidate School Hall of Fame in 2011, and in 2015, he was awarded the Harry S. Truman Award – the highest recognition conferred upon an individual by the National Guard Association of the United States – for his contributions of exceptional and far-reaching magnitude to the defense and security of the United States.
 In 2017, received the Department of the Army Decoration for Distinguished Civilian Service – the highest award that may be bestowed upon a civilian by the Secretary of the Army.

 In the House, Steve is the Chairman of the Budget Committee.
-He serves on the Appropriations Committee and the Defense, Military Construction-Veterans Affairs, and Labor-Health and Human Services subcommittees.
+He serves on the Appropriations Defense, Military Construction-Veterans Affairs, and Labor-Health and Human Services subcommittees.
 Steve is also a member of the Whip Team and various caucuses.